-Don’t overlook social media—especially LinkedIn and Facebook.
+Don’t overlook social media—especially Instagram, Twitter and Facebook.
 SHOT Show is a great way to build your network for future social selling and content marketing initiatives.
 You should be tweeting and posting your day’s activities to create some buzz.
 Just make sure you’re only taking pictures of your booth.

 6. Nurture leads with email marketing

-Sometimes your prospect may need a little nurturing to get them across the finish line.
+Sometimes your prospect may need a little nurturing to get them across the finish line, especially if you’re a new brand.
 This is where you can use their contact data to send emails for additional content offers in order to move them down your sales funnel.
 Create content based on the three buyer stages: Awareness –> Consideration –> Decision.

 - Email marketing has a 2x higher ROI than cold calling, networking or trade shows.
 (Source: Marketing Sherpa)

 - Nurtured leads make 47% larger purchases than non-nurtured leads.
 (Source: The Annuitas Group)

 For smaller, less-known brands, exhibiting at SHOT show is an immense expense that may bring little in return.
 Your marketing dollars could be better spent elsewhere over the year to build your brand’s awareness.
 When small brands and clients ask me about SHOT, my response is: “if you’re not there, you’re not there.”
 It’s great to be with other people in the industry, see the latest products, catch up with friends, and meet new prospects and clients.
 However, if you walk away with no purchase orders, media coverage, a valuable contact, or feeling like it wasn’t worth it—you may want to use your marketing budget to invest in improving your product or building your brand.
 Try attending again in a year or two so you’ll have a good group of dealers who are interested in seeing and buying your product to make your SHOT show worth it.